taskadapter/taskadapter/CONTRIBUTING.md

 `itest` is defined in the top-level "build.gradle" file.

-## Error reporting
-Application errors are submitted to Rollbar (if allowed by the user).
-See https://rollbar.com/alex2020/TaskAdapter

 ## How to see all Gradle dependencies

 The main build file contains definition for a custom "allDeps" command.
 You can run it to see the dependency tree: